Image Search vs Text Search: When to Use Which

 Best use caseFinding the name of something in front of you, then researching it with textGeneral visual search, shopping, OCR, translation, and local contextChecking if an image has appeared elsewhere online

-People often turn to photo-based lookup when text search returns too many irrelevant results.
+A photo query can cut through vague or mismatched wording when keyword searches send you in the wrong direction.
 For the cleanest workflow, identify the subject visually, then confirm with a targeted text query.

 Visual Search Use Cases